-The process for verification of integrity of the sustainability report includes preparing the report against the Global Reporting Initiative (GRI) Standards 2016, and having the report approved by the Board and CEO prior to release.
+The process for verification of integrity of the Sustainability Report includes preparing the report against the Global Reporting Initiative (GRI) Standards 2016, and having the report approved by the Board and CEO prior to release.
+We obtain limited independent assurance in relation to selected metrics in the Sustainability Report and an independent assurance statement is published in the appendix of that report.